Package Manager

 /work > pkg install github.com/acme/notags

-Installed packages are copied into the project node_modules directory.
+Installed packages are copied into the selected node_modules directory.

 For example: